mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 ### Passing in data

 You may notice that your component now shows a blank title and description.
 Instead of rendering hard-coded values, the component now expects to be passed `args` called `@title` and `@description`.
-Let's pass it some data:
+Let's pass it some data.

-Go to your [`app/templates/application.hbs`](../app/templates/application.hbs) and pass some values into the component using key-value pairs
+Go to your [`app/templates/application.hbs`](../app/templates/application.hbs) and pass some values into the component using key-value pairs:

 ```hbs
 <ChannelHeader